steveneschrich/vibble/README.md

 TBD

 ## Tibble structure over time
-The vibble idea works well for data that changes over time.
+The tmtable idea works well for data that changes over time.
 But it also works for tibble structures that change over time.
 Let's suppose you have a tibble `v` and you add a new column to `v`.
-You can store this in your vibble.
+You can store this in your tmtable.

 Right now, the implementation is to drop all columns with NA's when extracting a tibble in `as_of()`.
 That means we can store the table with all possible columns (union of all time points) and just drop columns that aren't used at a specific time.